Pometry/Raphtory/docs/source/Analysis/queries.md

   .writeTo(output)
 ```

-As we don't specify any start or end for the sequence, the times run between the minimum and maximum available.
-We, therefore, end up with a sequence of windows where the first containers data between Dec 26, 2019 to Jan 1, 2020, the second one from Dec 27, 2019 to Jan 2, 2020, etc. The last window of the sequence is then going to be from Dec 31, 2020 to Jan 6, 2021.
-All the preceding and following windows are omitted, as there is no available data for them after the initial filtering (`.slice("2020-01-01", "2021-01-01")`).
+The `walk` function doesn't take a start or end time as it explores all possible perspectives within the queries other parameters.
+For the above instance this generates a sequence of perspectives where the first contains data between `Dec 26, 2019` to `Jan 1, 2020`, the second one from `Dec 27, 2019` to `Jan 2, 2020`, etc. The last perspective of the sequence is then going to be from `Dec 31, 2020` to `Jan 6, 2021`.

+**Note** The reason dates outside of the `.slice("2020-01-01", "2021-01-01")` appear in this sequence is because Raphtory includes `partial windows` i.e. where only part of the perspective time range is inside of the slice.
+For instance, the perspective for `Dec 27, 2019` to `Jan 2, 2020` has a small amount of data inside of the slice which can be analysed.
+An example of these partial windows can be seen in the bottom left of the diagram at the top of the page.

 ## Operating over the graph